Grahp/Website/quartz.md

 Some rules need only the outline, while other need the translation.
 Maybe there are rules that need both!
 I could certainly come up with theoretical ones.

 Rules seem to just be able to feed arbitrary information around, but I'm not sure if that's correct.

+#### Combination

+How do you combine rule outputs into something usable?

+How does the combination know what a theory rule really wants to do?
+Perhaps all rules should be fully decoupled, but that might not be possible.

 #### Dynamism